kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Looking Ahead

-Next we work with text.
+Next we work with text
-Language becomes data.
+Language becomes data
 New challenges appear

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.